Dockformer: A transformer-based molecular docking paradigm for large-scale virtual screening: Dockformer

 \subsection{Encoder Modules}

 Two encoders are used to update the representations of both the ligand and protein pockets, which share the same architecture but have different weights.
 The architecture of the encoder module is depicted in Fig. \ref{fig:encoder}.
-Specifically, the atom embeddings $A_n^1$ are initialized with the atom features $A_n^0$ and the global position embedding $GPE_n$ described by
+Specifically, the atom embeddings $A_n^1$ of the first layer are initialized with the atom features $A_n^0$ and the global position embedding $GPE_n$, as described by

 where $\mathrm{LayerNorm}$ and $\mathrm{Linear}$ indicate the layer initialization and linear transformation operations, respectively.
-The pair embeddings $\Phi_{ij}^{1}$ are initialized with the 3D pair features $\Phi_{ij}^{3D}$ and the 2D pair features concatenating the connection feature $\Phi^{\mathrm{SPD}}_{ij}$ and the edge feature $\Phi^{\mathrm{edge}}_{ij}$, which is presented as follows:
+The pair embeddings $\mathit{\Phi}_{ij}^{1}$ are initialized with the 3D pair features $\mathit{\Phi}_{ij}^\mathit{3D}$ and the 2D pair features concatenating the connection feature $\mathit{\Phi}^\mathit{SPD}_{ij}$ and the edge feature $\mathit{\Phi}^\mathit{edge}_{ij}$, which is presented as follows:

 Then, the atom and pair embeddings are updated through modified multihead self-attention layers, which build attention weights for each atom and incorporate the current pairwise representation as an additional bias to provide the geometric and spatial information.
 The equations can be described as follows: